-- concerns regarding the environmental impact of resource extraction and carbon emissions associated with fossil fuel-based transportation; - growing awareness of the geopolitical and economic costs associated with the current dependence on petroleum imports; - anticipation of future energy price volatility; - the increasing demand for automobiles in large, rapidly growing markets such as China and India and the resulting anticipated growth in demand for fossil fuels; and - increasing government and private investments in "clean" technologies.
+- concerns regarding the environmental impact of resource extraction and carbon emissions associated with fossil fuel-based transportation; - · growing awareness of the geopolitical and economic costs associated with the current dependence on petroleum imports; - anticipation of future energy price volatility; - the increasing demand for automobiles in large, rapidly growing markets such as China and India and the resulting anticipated growth in demand for fossil fuels: and - increasing government and private investments in "clean" technologies.

-In response to these factors numerous automotive manufacturers around the world are developing and introducing modern EVs for everyday consumer and fleet transportation.
+In response to these factors numerous automotive manufacturers around the world are developing and introducing modern plug-in electric vehicles, or PEVs, for everyday consumer and fleet transportation.
 Vehicles in this class incorporate battery electric drive systems either in a dedicated format in which an onboard battery pack supplies electricity to one or more electric motors, or in an advanced hybrid design, in which an onboard battery pack provides electricity to an electric motor, and a small onboard internal combustion engine recharges the battery as needed.
-An EV requires that its battery pack be recharged from an external power source or be replaced with a fully charged battery pack.
+A PEV requires that its battery pack be recharged from an external power source or be replaced with a fully charged battery pack.
 An advanced hybrid EV does not require recharging from an external power source because an onboard gasoline powered internal combustion engine recharges the battery pack, but using an external power source can minimize gasoline consumption and vehicle carbon emissions.

-Most EVs will likely be recharged using external systems installed at home, work and at public places such as shopping centers, supermarkets and locations similar to gasoline stations.
-With the first new consumer electric vehicle models now deployed and additional models scheduled to follow there exists a need for the implementation of charging infrastructure to enable their safe, reliable and practical recharging.
+Most EVs will likely be recharged using external systems installed at home, work and at public places such as shopping centers, supermarkets, highway rest stops, and locations similar to gasoline refueling stations.
+With a growing number of new consumer electric vehicle models now deployed, and additional models scheduled to follow, there exists a need for the implementation of charging infrastructure to enable their safe, reliable and practical recharging.

-The rate at which a passenger electric vehicle battery pack can be recharged depends on its size, the capacity of the vehicle's onboard controller to invert electricity to the proper format for storage in a battery pack, its ability to receive high current charging and the amount of power available.
+The rate at which a passenger electric vehicle battery pack can be recharged depends on a number of factors including battery type, size, ambient temperature, the capacity of the vehicle's onboard controller to convert electricity to the proper format for storage in a battery pack, its ability to receive high current charging and the amount of power available.
 Electric vehicle charging systems may be segmented into three general categories.

-Level Infrastructure Requirement Recharge Time Level 1 Power cord with safety features that plugs into a Capable of slow recharge that could require up to dedicated 120-volt AC outlet 24 hours or more for certain battery packs Level 2, known as Electric Vehicle Supply Requires professional installation of a dedicated Capable of fully recharging most battery packs in Equipment 240-volt AC circuit six to eight hours Level 3, DC or fast charge Typically requires installation onto a three-phase, Capable of fully recharging battery packs 480-volt AC circuit designed to accept such a charge in minutes
+Level Infrastructure Requirement Recharge Time Level 1 Power cord with safety features that plugs into a dedicated 120-volt AC Capable of slow recharge that could require up to 24 hours or more for outlet certain battery packs Level 2, known as Electric Vehicle Supply Equipment Requires professional installation of a dedicated 240-volt AC circuit Capable of fully recharging most battery packs in four to eight hours Level 3, DC or fast/quick charge Typically requires installation onto a three-phase, 480-volt AC circuit Capable of fully recharging battery packs designed to accept such a charge in minutes

 We believe that broad adoption of passenger electric vehicles will require a mix of these types of charging systems, distributed so as to make them accessible to drivers when and where they need them.
-The adoption of passenger electric vehicles also necessitates supporting services, such as: experienced electrical assessment and installation capability, the integration of EVs and charging systems into smart grids and the ability to monitor and manage the use of electricity and provide for various payment methods and plans such as subscription and credit card point-of-sale.
+The adoption of passenger electric vehicles also necessitates supporting services, such as: experienced electrical assessment and installation, the integration of PEVs and charging systems into smart grids and the ability to monitor and manage the use of electricity and provide for various payment methods and plans such as subscription and credit card point-of-sale.